ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Since ESP is below transport protocols, it does not have any dependencies on the transports themselves, other than on UDP or TCP for NAT traversal.

-# Security Protocol Interfaces

-This section covers the set of knobs exposed by each security protocol.
-These fall into categories of Mandatory, Optimizing, and Automatable options.

-## TLS

-- Coupled handshake and record protocol
-- Identity information (certificates) and private keys (or interfaces to private keys)
-- Ciphersuite configuration
-- Signature algorithm selection
-- Interface to session ticket encryption keys
-- Session cache management (e.g., flushing and disabling)

-## DTLS

-- Coupled handshake and record protocol
-- Interface knobs are shared with TLS

-## QUIC with TLS

-- Decoupled handshake and record protocol
-- Interface knobs are shared with TLS
-- Client address validation
-- Export of keys and secrets from TLS layer to be used in QUIC layer

-## MinimalT

-- Coupled handshake and record protocol
-- Tunnel and connection creation RPCs
-- Publish ephemeral key shares
-- Put and get an identity certificate

-## CurveCP

-- Coupled handshake and per-packet encryption protocol
-- Server DoS cookies
-- Authenticated and encrypted packets (via public-key "box"ing)
-- No cleartext data, other than public keys, are sent between peers

-## tcpcrypt

-- Decoupled handshake and record protocol
-- Key exchange and AEAD algorithm options
-- Session cache management

-## IKEv2 with ESP

-- Decoupled handshake and datagram encryption protocol
-- Identity information (certificates or digital signatures) and private keys or shared secrets
-- Control and data algorithm selection for encryption and integrity
-- Authentication delegation (EAP types)
-- Path changes for mobility

 # Common Transport Security Features

 There exists a common set of features shared across the transport protocols surveyed in this document.